agabor/docs/_includes/php/objects.md

 ## Saving Objects

-Let's say you want to save the `GameScore` described above to the Parse Cloud.
+Let's say you want to save the `GameScore` described above to the MSG Cloud.
 The interface is similar to a our other SDKs, including the `save` method:

 ```php
 $gameScore = new ParseObject("GameScore");